 As a consequence of their financial acumen the region of some 96 villages became rich as no other part of the country.
-The palatial houses bear testimony to this part of India’s history.
+The palatial houses bear testimony to this part of India’s history and its riches.

 Some are maintained well as above and some are not.
 Most of them charge an entrance fee.